MartinPadillaSchekaiban/NBA/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Through this project I will analyse LeBron James Career on the NBA you´ll find multiple analysis about how the NBA´s way of playing the game evolved from a 2 pointer attempting game to a longer range (3 pointer) style of play, this will be shown by correlation coefficients, line charts and pareto charts (main drivers of change).
+Through this project I will analyse LeBron James Career on the NBA

 <p align="right">(<a href="#top">back to top</a>)</p>